istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30.3/index.md

   (e.g. Helm annotations, Argo CD labels, or `kubectl.kubernetes.io/last-applied-configuration`) triggered unnecessary XDS pushes to all proxies.
 This could cause a significant increase in control plane CPU usage and push latency in clusters with many `VirtualServices` managed by GitOps tooling.
-The fix restores the pre-1.30 behavior where only spec changes or `istio.io` label/annotation changes trigger a push.
+The fix restores the previous behavior where only spec changes or `istio.io` label/annotation changes trigger a push.
   ([Issue #60629](https://github.com/istio/istio/issues/60629))